The Role of Physical Therapy in Modern Medicine..

 Before ending this topic it should be noted that different Physical therapists may approach various conditions with differing treatment plans or methods which may vary from one physical therapist to another based on the Physical therapist’s evaluation and understanding of the condition.
 Therefore, if you’ve previously had physical therapy and did not experience improvement in the condition, it doesn’t mean that physical therapy cannot help you.
 Perhaps the Physical therapist did not administer the right treatment plan for you and a second opinion and evaluation by another physical therapist could help.

-If you have questions or concerns, or you have had physical therapy before but did not have positive results, contact us at this number (352) 840-0004 or send us email at firstname.lastname@example.org.
+If you have questions or concerns, or you have had physical therapy before but did not have positive results, contact us at (352) 840-0004 or email firstname.lastname@example.org or submit a Contact Form for more information or to schedule a consultation.

 - World Federation for Physical Therapy